ungleich/cdist/docs/src/man1/cdist.rst

     Show the help screen.

 **--colors COLORED_OUTPUT**
-    Use a colored output for different log levels.It can be a boolean or "auto" (default) which enables this feature if stdout is a tty and disables it otherwise.
+    Colorize cdist's output.
+If enabled, cdist will use different colors for different log levels.
+    COLORED_OUTPUT recognizes the boolean values 'yes'/'no', 'on'/'off',
+    'true'/'false', '1'/'0', and 'auto' (the default).

+    If the value is 'auto', colored output is enabled if stdout is a TTY unless the NO_COLOR (https://no-color.org/) environment variable is defined.

 **-l LOGLEVEL, --log-level LOGLEVEL**
     Set the specified verbosity level.
 The levels, in